developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 said sources to your cluster so that you can have seamless integration from your external repositories right into the Kubernetes cluster.

-The [Image Automation Controller] is responsible for managing the Docker images.
+The Image Automation Controller[^9] is responsible for managing the Docker images.
 It fetches the latest tags, groups them based on defined patterns and criteria, and updates the target resources (e.g. Kustomization) to use the latest image tags; this is how you achieve the continuous deployment of your Docker images.

-The [Notification Controller], on the other hand, is responsible for both receiving and sending notifications.
-It can receive the events from the [external sources, e.g. GitHub], and acts upon them as defined in its CRDs.
+The Notification Controller[^10], on the other hand, is responsible for both receiving and sending notifications.
+It can receive the events from the external sources[^11], e.g. GitHub, and acts upon them as defined in its CRDs.
 It can also send notifications from your cluster to the external services.
 This can include sending notifications or alerts to Slack, Discord, etc.